LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Insights/Insights-overview-dashboard-navigation.md

 ## Key Components of the Dashboard:
 ## Widgets
-Each tab contains a selection of widgets - visualisations of data dimensions in the form of tables, lists or charts Clicking on the menu bar in the top right of any widget brings up a menu to Edit, Copy, Filter, Export or Remove the Widget
+Each tab contains a selection of widgets - visualisations of data dimensions in the form of tables, lists or charts Clicking on the menu bar in the top right of any widget brings up a menu to Edit, Copy, Filter, Export or Remove the Widget.

 Please note: If you are designated as a ‘view only’ user, you can add filters and rearrange the views.
 However, any changes made to the dashboard will be erased once you exit out of the dashboard.
 The administrator of the dashboard controls your permissions.